Munawwar/http-snapshotter/README.md

 SNAPSHOT=update node test.js
 ```

 You will see a file named `get-xkcd-com-info-0-arAlFb5gfcr9aCN.json` created in the `http-snapshots` directory.

-e.g.
+Commit this directory to source control.

 Then onwards running: `node test.js` or `SNAPSHOT=read node test.js` will ensure HTTP network calls are all read from a snapshot file.
-It will prevent any real HTTP calls from happening by failing the test (if it didn't have a snapshot file).
+In this mode, http-snapshotter will prevent any real HTTP calls from happening by failing the test (if it didn't have a snapshot file) and print out the request details and the snapshot file name it should have had.

+There is also a `SNAPSHOT=ignore` option to neither read nor write from snapshot files and do real network requests instead.
+This could be useful while writing a new test.

+Tip: When you do `SNAPSHOT=update` to create snapshots, run it against a single test, so you know what exact snapshots that one test created.

+Finally after getting all your tests to use snapshots, run your test runner against all your tests and then take a look at `<snapshots directory>/unused-snapshots.log` file to see which snapshot files haven't been used by your final test suite.
+You can delete unused snapshot files.

-## About snapshot files and its name
+## About snapshot files and its names

 A snapshot file name unique identifies a request.
 By default it is a combination of HTTP method + URL + body that makes a request unique.
 The hash of concatenated HTTP method + URL + body makes the file name suffix.